redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

 - **provision_vm_force** (boolean):
     - Ignore warnings and complete the actions.
-    - This parameter is useful while removing virtual machine which is powered on state.
+    - This parameter is useful while removing a virtual machine that is the powered on state.
     - Choices:
         - false
         - true